Sign up now for a

 When he opened his shutters, a boy was waiting.
 About five years old, he knew him well, for his mother had often lingered to talk with Sayaka.
 Watching the boy enter his shop with a finger in his mouth pondering what delight to buy, Shunsuke saw his own son standing there.
 A selfish thought entered his mind; why did he lose a child and wife and not someone else?
 Ashamed, he scolded himself, didn’t he know he was not the only one to suffer in this world?
 All day he tried to think of other things.
 Whenever a customer entered his shop he greeted them in good humor, and though this was from force of habit it eased his loneliness.

-That evening, after closing the shutters and counting his sales, he again heard that knock on his door.
+That evening, just after the gong from the temple signaled the end of the day, he again heard that knock on his door.
 “A candy, please, for my baby.”

 The tremor in her voice left him weak-kneed and speechless.
-At last, he summoned his courage.
-“Just a minute.
+At last, he summoned his courage, lit a candle, and shouted, “Just a minute.
 I’m coming.
 Will it be a candy cane, again?”

-There was no answer, so he took one out of the jar by the string and placed it into a bag.
-As he approached the door, he held an open palm in front of the candle flame, to ward off an evil gust.
-Opening the door, he saw the outstretched hand with the small rectangular coin; the bronze a sharp contrast to the snow white skin.
+There was no answer, so he took one out of the jar by the string.
+Placing it into a bag, he clutched it with the candle.
+As Shunsuke approached the door, he held an open palm in front of the candle flame as if to ward off an evil gust.
+He opened the door.
+Again, there was the scent of wood and earth and the outstretched hand with the small rectangular coin; the bronze a sharp contrast to the snow white skin.
 He didn’t have the courage to touch her hand.
 “Keep the coin.
 You need it more than me.”

 The keening as she voiced her thanks nearly made him flee.
 The woman took the bag containing the candy and turned away.
 Shunsuke slowly counted to ten and stuck his head out the door.
 Seeing she was halfway to the corner, he determined to follow her.
 He got his paper lantern on a stick, and putting the candle inside, stepped out into the street.